A Comparative Study of Student Perspectives on Technical Writing Feedback Quality: Evaluating LLMs, SLMs, and Humans in Computer Science Topics: Related Work

+The use of LLMs as virtual teaching assistants has been explored, demonstrating their effectiveness in providing clear, engaging feedback in programming courses, though human supervision remains crucial~\cite{10.1145/3649217.3653574,10.1145/3626252.3630789}.
 Automated Feedback Systems (AFSs), driven by advancements in NLP and machine learning, offer scalable solutions for generating personalized feedback on writing~\cite{huawei}.
-Jeong-Bae et al.~\cite{Son} highlight the growing adoption of AI-driven feedback for grammar, structure, and coherence in language learning, effectively reducing instructor workload by the integration of automated grading and feedback systems (reduced instructor grading hours from 15 to 9.75 per week).
-Similarly, in computer science education, studies by Ling et al.~\cite{10.3389/fpsyg.2023.1261955} demonstrate how AI systems can provide error-specific feedback.
+Son et al.~\cite{Son} highlight the growing adoption of AI-driven feedback for grammar, structure, and coherence in language learning, effectively reducing instructor workload through the integration of automated grading and feedback systems (reducing instructor grading hours from 15 to 9.75 per week).
+Similarly, in computer science education, studies by Wei~\cite{10.3389/fpsyg.2023.1261955} demonstrates how AI systems can provide error-specific feedback.
 Beyond individual courses, AFSs have been linked to improved engagement and retention in online education \cite{villegas2024application}.
-Students receiving AI-generated feedback were likelier to complete assignments and show deeper engagement, suggesting that real-time, automated guidance can be a powerful motivator.
+Students receiving AI-generated feedback were more likely to complete assignments and show deeper engagement, suggesting that real-time, automated guidance can be a powerful motivator.

-While prior research has highlighted the benefits of LLMs and AFSs in providing feedback, these studies have not compared their effectiveness with human feedback, leaving open questions about how the two might complement one another in supporting student learning.
-Additionally, the use of locally deployable SLMs, which are significant for ensuring data privacy and scalability~\cite{10.1145/3641554.3701844}, has not been thoroughly explored.
-Our study addresses these gaps by conducting a comprehensive, mixed-methods comparison of the feedback quality generated by LLMs, SLMs, and human evaluators across diverse instructional contexts.
+While prior research highlights the benefits of AI-generated feedback, comparisons against human feedback from the student perspective remain sparse.
+For instance, although Guo and Wang \cite{guo2024resist} found complementary affordances between ChatGPT and teacher feedback in an EFL context, their evaluation centered entirely on teacher perceptions (N=5).
+How computing students perceive this dynamic, particularly when utilizing locally deployable SLMs for data privacy and scalability \cite{a}, has not been thoroughly explored.
+We address these gaps by conducting a comprehensive, mixed-methods comparison of the perceived feedback quality generated by LLMs, SLMs, and humans across diverse instructional contexts.